Tenemo/hadrondesign/README.md

 - clear out unused packages
 - reduce bundle.js size: import only part of bootstrap? drop polyfills?
 - client-side form validation instead of server errors
 - option to show more high scores, show highlighted row with last game played to see where the user placed
+- add htmlFor's